PeaX10/TP3_Ansible/DevOps TP3 - Ansible.md

     permanent: yes
     state: enabled
 ```
-For HTTPS traffic, you have to open port 443 TCP.
+For HTTPS traffic, you should open 443 TCP port.

 ## Deploy our app
 ```yaml